-|The Statewide Cultural District Program is not currently accepting applications.
-This program traditionally accepts applications every other year and is set to open again in Fall 2018.
+|The Statewide Cultural District Program is currently accepting Letters of Intent and Applications for designation in 2019.
+This program traditionally accepts applications every other year.|

 - Eligibility and Criteria

 A cultural district is a well-recognized, labeled, mixed-use area of a community in which high concentrations of cultural assets serve as the anchor.
 Indiana Statewide Cultural Districts seek to make Indiana stronger through the arts and culture.
 Indiana Statewide Cultural Districts support community life and economic vitality.